Certificate Course

 Entry criteria

-• 2 years of clinical experience post Mphil, MD/DPM Psychiatry.
+• 2 years of clinical experience post masters.

-• Prior work with families not required but helpful.
+• Prior work with families is not required but helpful.

 Testimonials